longevity-genie/just-chat-glucosedao/tools/README.md

 ## 🚀 Usage

 ### 🧪 Test the provided toy agent to see how it works
-This will:
+Have a look and give a try to `tools_agent` present in hte package by default.
+It will:
 1. Generate a random **`numpy` matrix**.
 2. Summarize a sample **`pandas` DataFrame**.
+Under the hood it auto-imports the mounted `toy_tools.py` module and installs the dependencies from `requirements.txt`

 ### 🎼 Write your own tools
-- Create python files containing tools for your agents, they will be available during runtime
+- Create python files containing tools for your agents in `tools/` folder, they will be available during runtime
 - Don't forget to add your imports to `requirements.txt` so that no missing imports occur

 ---